Je5ter/World-of-Battleship/README.md

 # World of Battleship

 World of Battleship is a battleship game made by three students from Polytech' Nantes, France.
-This game was first created for a project with the following theme : Optimisation, choice, random, constraints.
+This game was first created for a school project with the following theme : Optimisation, choice, random, constraints.
 We've created differents A.I. to play against players or just to see A.I. vs A.I. matches.

 ## Tech